Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Results

-We also perform experiments by removing PBS$_2$ from the setup shown in Fig. \ref{fig:ExperimentalSetup}(b).
-In this configuration, the detector consists of only a single SNSPD$_1$ and does not have an artificial polarization-selective component.
-Thus, the reconstructed POVM represents the characteristics of the SNSPD itself.
-The experimental result shows $M_{LN}=0.009 \pm 0.004$ $> 0$, which indicates that the SNSPD itself has entangling capabilities (See Supplementary Materials for the reconstructed POVM).
-This is because the SNSPD is polarization-sensitive, or in other words, the detector has an asymmetry over multi-mode detection.
-The situation is identical to that of two SNSPDs with finite loss.
+The measurement result without PBS$_2$ is $M_{LN}=0.009 \pm 0.004$.
+The non-zero $M_{LN}$ implies that an SNSPD itself could be an entangled measurement.
+This entangling capability stems from the asymmetric quantum efficiencies of two polarization modes in an SNSPD.
+This is the same situation as two SNSPDs with a finite loss $L$ in the previous results.
 The ratio of the quantum efficiencies for orthogonal polarizations is measured as 0.721, corresponding to $L=0.279$.
 The red data point (v) shows the experimental result plotted at $L=0.279$, which is on the theoretical curve of (iii).
-Note that this non-zero $M_{LN}$ is actually caused by the polarization mixing by HWP$_0$, as well as the asymmetric polarization sensitivities of the SNSPD.
-Multi-mode interference and selectivity of a particular basis are two essential sources of the entangled projection.
-The reconstructed POVMs and our entanglement measure reveal detector characteristics in detail, and will have practical importance assessing detectors in the context of quantum information processing.
+We note that, in addition to the asymmetry of the polarization sensitivities, the polarization mixing at HWP$_0$ is essential for the non-zero $M_{LN}$.
+The entangled measurement is attributed to multi-mode interference and the choice of a particular projection basis.